fletchjp/MERG-Arduino-OpenLCB/README.md

  ## OlcbBridgeNode

+ This is an intention which has not yet been started.

  This is intended to be a bridge node supporting both OpenLCB and CBUS using an Arduino DUE with two CAN ports.

  This involves a number of design choices which have yet to be sorted out.